Beautiful Liar: Composition

-"Beautiful Liar" is a R&B and latin pop song, which is written in the key of G Phrygian dominant, and set in common time at a tempo of 96 beats per minute.
+"Beautiful Liar" is an R&B and Latin pop song, which is written in the key of G Phrygian dominant, and set in common time at a tempo of 96 beats per minute.
 Beyoncé's vocal range spans from G_{3} to B♭_{5}.
 Anna Pickard of The Guardian found elements of Latino and bounce music.
 The song opens with Shakira's vocals accompanied by a piping, Middle Eastern figure, later joined by a mariachi-flavored horn section.
 Groaning noises can be heard in the background which complement the melody.
 The names of the two singers are then heard: "Bee on say, be-on-SAY!
 Sha kee ra, Sha-ki-RA".
 The verses are sung on a mid-tempo, strutting, hip-thrusting arrangement, accented by rapid, flamenco-like hand claps and guitar strums.
 The song also features Arabic instruments such as, oud and ney.

 Lyrically, "Beautiful Liar" speaks about two women who chose not to end a friendship because of a man who has cheated both of them.
 Its theme is one of female independence.
 Beyoncé told MTV News that "Beautiful Liar" is about female empowerment, in keeping with the theme of the album: "It's about a guy who's kind of playing both of us, and instead of us arguing over the guy we say, 'Forget him.
 Let's stick together.
 He's a beautiful liar."
 The chorus features the lines, "Let's not kill the karma, let's not start a fight" with the female protagonists bonding in their mutual betrayal.
 Beyoncé and Shakira sing with staccato, intense vocal approach throughout the song.
 Beyoncé sings the lines "I didn't know about you then, till I saw you with him again" earnestly while Shakira later adds "I walked in on your love scene, slow dancing".
 In the end, the female protagonists conclude, "we can live without him", referring to their cheating lover.